 Cru Sox’s give-back philosophy runs the gamut of people who are down and out.
 They’ve been talking to organizations that help those from broken homes like misplaced and homeless teenagers who want to make their lives better and are still going to school.

-Despite the pandemic, Cru Sox is gearing up their donations for the holiday season.
+Even during the pandemic, Cru Sox geared up their donations for the holiday season.

 Billy was raised by good parents and was a Boy Scout.
 All his life he was taught to always do good.
 Even when he meets fans, he wants to make them feel special.
 He’ll stick around and shake their hands, say hello, and talk about music.
 He doesn’t charge his fans for autographs or to record a voicemail and even sends birthday messages to people he’s met along the way.

 When he meets with his fans, he wants them to walk away feeling great knowing that he took the time to talk to them even if they were in the middle of a crowd.
 He believes in spreading kindness every day whether it’s helping a person across the street or bagging their groceries.
 Recently he took his son to In & Out Burger and paid for the food of a young teen behind him just to put a smile on his face.

 Cru Sox are designed for the street and feature aliens, Christmas socks, airplanes, socially conscious ideas, and more.
 The company also designs socks for other bands and artists.